MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="resize"></a> `resize`

-Specifies a new size for a deque.
+Specifies a new size for a `deque`.

 ```cpp
 void resize(size_type _Newsize);